ethangela/symmary_sentiment/README.md

 ## Sector/Industry Performance Comparisions
 ### For each self-defined sector, we extract the relevant sentences from the raw text, count their occurrences, and calculate the average sentiment score for each sector based on the extracted sentences.
+Details on self-defined sector information can be found in `main.py`.

 ### 1. Infosys:
 - technology: #mentions 7.
 Sector-wise sentiment 0.7057794077055795.